10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. Setup routes, queries and controllers for each entity.

+1. POST and PUT routes should have some type of validation either using middleware and vanillaJS or using [Express-Validator](https://express-validator.github.io/docs/)

 1. Create a database schema with a minumum of 1 table and a maximum of 3

 1. Seed data into your database in order to have data that can load on to a view at start.